-ONEONTA, Ala., May 04, 2016 (GLOBE NEWSWIRE) -- Otelco Inc. (NASDAQ:OTEL), a wireline telecommunications services provider in Alabama, Maine, Massachusetts, Missouri, New Hampshire, Vermont and West Virginia, and a provider of cloud hosting and managed services, today announced results for its first quarter ended March 31, 2016.
+ONEONTA, Ala., May 02, 2017 (GLOBE NEWSWIRE) -- Otelco Inc. (NASDAQ:OTEL), a wireline telecommunications, cloud hosting and managed services provider in Alabama, Maine, Massachusetts, Missouri, New Hampshire, Vermont and West Virginia, today announced results for its first quarter ended March 31, 2017.
 Key highlights for Otelco include:

 |(Dollars in thousands, except per share amounts)|

 |Diluted net income per share||$||0.47||$||0.52||$||(0.05||)||(9.6||)|

 |Income tax expense||1,004||1,133|